rnpbr/opennetworking-docs/docs/en/Laboratórios/Multvendor/Configuração-NETCONF/index.md

 ### Obtaining YANG Models from Juniper Devices

-For Juniper devices (Junos OS), it is recommended to obtain the YANG models directly from the equipment CLI and transfer them to your local machine.
+For Juniper devices (Junos OS), it is recommended to obtain the YANG models directly through the equipment's CLI and transfer them to your local machine.

-See the [official Juniper documentation](https://www.juniper.net/documentation/us/en/software/junos/netconf/topics/task/netconf-yang-module-obtaining-and-importing.html) for detailed guidance.
+Refer to the [official Juniper documentation](https://www.juniper.net/documentation/us/en/software/junos/netconf/topics/task/netconf-yang-module-obtaining-and-importing.html) for detailed guidance.